 Danielle Chidiac is a member of the firm's Bloomfield Hills office who practices primarily in the area of insurance coverage.

 Ms. Chidiac represents leading property and casualty insurance companies in coverage cases throughout the Midwest.
-Her coverage work primarily includes handling research and coverage opinions regarding general liability policy issues that involve environmental, property damage or construction defect claims.
+Her coverage work includes the handling of issues involving environmental contamination and travel insurance related to COVID, as well as research and coverage opinions regarding general liability policy issues that involve environmental, property damage or construction defect claims.
 She is involved in multiple phases of litigation, including answering complaints, drafting discovery requests and responses, taking depositions, appearing for status conferences, and arguing motions in court.

 - State Bar of Michigan

 - DRI (Insurance Law, Litigation Skills, Young Lawyers Committees, 2020 - present)

 - Wayne State University Law School, J.D., 2020

 - Oakland University, magna cum laude, B.S., 2017

 - U.S. District Court, Eastern District of Michigan, 2020

 - U.S. District Court, Western District of Michigan, 2022

 - Moot Court, Senior Member Coach and 2019 In-House Competition Semi-Finalist